trueos/pcbsd/docs/update.rst

 Create Your Own PBI Repository
 ==============================

 By default, AppCafe® displays the PBIs which are available from the official PC-BSD® repository.
 It also supports custom repositories.

 In order to create a custom repository, you need to:

-- create the OpenSSL signing key which will be used to sign the repository's *INDEX*
+* create the OpenSSL signing key which will be used to sign the repository's :file:`INDEX`

-- create the customized modules using EasyPBI
+* create the customized modules using :ref:`EasyPBI`

-- generate the custom *INDEX* and sign it with the key
+* generate the custom :file:`INDEX` and sign it with the key

-- import the repository into AppCafe® or configure PBI Manager to use the custom repository
+* import the repository into :ref:`AppCafe®` or configure :ref:`PBI Manager` to use the custom repository

 This section describes these steps in more detail.